 Calera is one of the fastest growing cities in Alabama.
 Downtown Calera is only a few miles down I-65 from our Alabaster office, so if you want to meet the divorce attorney or drop off documents in person you can easily do so.
 If you need a divorce lawyer in Pelham, Calera, Alabaster, Helena, Chelsea, Montevallo, Vincent, Wilsonville, Shelby, Columbiana, Harpersville, Sterrett, Westover, then you will likely be filing in Shelby County.

-Attorney Steven A. Harris is a member of the Shelby County Bar Association and the Better Business Bureau so take a look at our BBB profile for more information about our law firm..
+Our attorney is a member of the Shelby County Bar Association and the Better Business Bureau so take a look at our BBB profile for more information about our law firm..
 We can usually answer your questions and address your concerns over the phone the same day you call.
 Call our Calera divorce lawyer today, and let us answer your questions about the divorce process.

 CONTESTED DIVORCE ATTORNEYS IN CALERA

 When you and your spouse cannot come to an agreement on your own, the other way to file for divorce is called a contested divorce.
 In a contested divorce, one spouse serves the other with a Complaint.
 Once served, the spouse usually enlists the help of an attorney and files a response.
 There are hearings set and a judge ultimately decides your disagreements for you if the two of you cannot otherwise.

 Should you need to file a contested divorce, our experienced contested divorce attorney is available to help guide and consult you.
 It is important that attorney fees are significantly higher than an uncontested divorce.
 Like most divorce lawyers, we require a retainer for such services and our attorney will bill hourly from it depending on the amount of work performed.
 So depending on how long it takes to resolve your marital issues in the divorce, the attorney fees could get expensive.